Observations: Rasmus Dahlin sets NHL record, Sabres hold off Flames for win

 Support Local Journalism

 The Sabres, meanwhile, endured some tough luck by hitting the post on multiple occasions.
-Finally, though, when Calgary seemed to be on the verge of tying the score, Tuch delivered a power-play goal with a wrist shot that went off the post and in.
+Finally, though, when Calgary seemed to be on the verge of tying the score, Tuch delivered a power-play goal when he dragged the puck past a defenseman and fired a wrist shot for a 5-3 lead with 14:19 left in regulation.

 Eric Comrie stood tall again in the third period, limiting second-chance opportunities and providing a calming influence to his young defensemen.
 He finished with 40 saves, making him the first goalie in Sabres history to record 40-save wins in consecutive games.
 Tuch sealed the result with an empty-net goal that finally silenced most of the 17,080 fans in attendance.